kinluek/logserver/README.md

 3. Keep the default settings and click "create index" at the bottom.
 4. Go to the discover tab to see and query your logs.
 5. Hitting the server endpoints will generate logs (you can start hitting the server before you set up the index and they will still show up after)

+### Acknowledgements

+-   Nic Jackson for his book, "Building Microservices With Go"